MirielCH/Maya-the-Bee/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT) [![Python: 3.8](https://img.shields.io/badge/Python-3.8+-brightgreen.svg)](https://www.python.org/) [![Database: SQLite](https://img.shields.io/badge/Database-SQLite-blue.svg)](https://www.sqlite.org/index.html)
-# Navi
+# Maya the Bee

-Reminder / Helper for EPIC RPG.
+Reminder for the Discord bot Tree.

+# Invite
+• If you want to not bother with any of the following and just invite Maya, click [here](https://discord.com/api/oauth2/authorize?client_id=1082304094842146897&permissions=378944&scope=bot)

-# Setup
+# Setup to run your own instance
 • Install python 3.8, 3.9 or 3.10.
 Note that python 3.11+ is untested.
 It might run, or it might not.
 • Install the third party libraries mentioned in `requirements.txt`.
 • Create a Discord application with a bot user, activate the required intents and generate a bot token.
 • Rename `default.env` to `.env` and set all required variables mentioned in the file.
 • Rename `database/default_db.db` to `database/DATABASE.db`.
-• Upload all emojis in `images/emojis` to a private server Navi can see.
+• Upload all emojis in `images/emojis` to a private server Maya can see.
 • Change all emojis in `resources/emojis.py` to the ones you uploaded.
 • Run `bot.py`.
-• Invite Navi to your server(s).
+• Invite Maya to your server(s).
 Note the required permissions below.

-# Updating the bot
+# Updating your bot instance
 • Replace all `.py` files.
 • Upload emojis and change their ID in `resources.emojis.py` if there are new ones.
 • Restart the bot.